c-mellueh/SOM-Toolkit/README.md

    python -m som_gui
 ```
 Features:
-* **Create a Project**: Start a new project and define classes, properties, and properties interactively.
+* **Create a Project**: Start a new project and define classes, propertysets, and properties interactively.
 * **Modify Existing Data**: Import existing models, modify data, and re-export.
 * **Export Options**: Save your project in bSDD or IDS formats for interoperability with other BIM tools.
 * **IFC-Modelcheck**: Check IFC-Files against specified SOM